 - List of phone numbers of friends and family

-- Toothbrush/toiletries (if you plan to spend the night with mother)
+- Toiletries - any specific personal care items (if you plan to spend the

 - Calling card to place long distance calls

 What to Bring For Baby

 - Car seat for ride home (required by law).
 If your baby is born prematurely,